nest/nest-simulator/doc/htmldoc/ref_material/glossary.rst

    Cell body of the neuron.

  absolute refractory
-   An interval after a neuron fires a spike to prevent it from firing a spike again.
+   Interval directly following a spike emission in which the sender neuron cannot fire again.

  indegree
    Amount of connections to post-synaptic cells.